googleapis/google-cloud-cpp/google/cloud/vmmigration/README.md

-# VM Migration API C++ Client Library
+# VM Migration C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [VM Migration API][cloud-service-docs], a service to programmatically migrate workloads to Google Compute Engine.
+This directory contains an idiomatic C++ client library for [VM Migration][cloud-service], a service to programmatically migrate workloads to Google Compute Engine.

 This library is **experimental**.
 Its APIs are subject to change without notice.